 Define expectations and set milestones.

-Remember, identifying the right communication strategy should begin before a client uses a product or service.
-We recently listened to an episode about anger on The Happiness Podcast, and learned that people often become angry when their expectations are not met.
+It's important to note that determining the best communication approach should be done prior to a client utilizing a product or service.
+We recently listened to an episode about anger on The Happiness Podcast and learned that people often become angry when their expectations are unmet.
 It's imperative to manage expectations on timeline and outcome throughout the entire process to avoid surprising your client.